 Foods High in Kojic Acid

-Foods High in Kojic Acid.
 Kojic acid is a natural antibiotic product derived from koji malt (aspergillus oryzae).
-Japanese cuisine uses koji...
+Japanese cuisine uses koji malt in the production of...